The Book of Thel: The story

-The daughters of Mne Seraphim are all shepherdesses in the Vales of Har, apart from the youngest, Thel.
+The daughters of The Seraphim are all shepherdesses in the Vales of Har, apart from the youngest, Thel.
 She spends her time wandering on her own, trying to find the answer to the question that torments her: why does the springtime of life inevitably fade so that all things must end?
 She meets the Lily of the Valley who tries to comfort her.
 When Thel remains uncomforted, the Lily sends her on to ask the Cloud.
 The Cloud explains that he is part of a natural process and, although he sometimes disappears, he is never gone forever.
 Thel replies that she is not like the Cloud and when she disappears she will not return.
 So the Cloud suggests asking the same question of the Worm.
 The Worm is still a child and cannot answer.
 Instead it is the Worm’s mother, the Clod of Clay, who answers.
 The Clod explains that we do not live for ourselves, but for others.
 She invites Thel to enter into her underground realm and see the dark prison of the dead where Thel herself will one day reside.
 However, Thel is assailed by mysterious voices asking a whole series of yet more terrible questions about existence.
 Uttering a shriek, she flees back to her home in the Vales of Har.
 The pit represents sex and mortality of life, while the Vales of Har represent virginity and eternity.
 The first part of the poem shows the good part of life as in Songs of Innocence whereas the concluding part shows that life is full of sorrows where smiles are never seen, as in Songs of Experience.

 The question is "Why do the physical senses darken the soul by excluding it from the wisdom and joy of eternity?"

 Thel is the allegory of the unborn spirit who has gathered experience from her own discoveries and has decided to remain forever innocent.